 A Provision is recognized when an enterprise has a present obligation as a result of past event and it is probable

-that an outflow of resources will be required to settle the obligation, in respect of which are liable estimate can
+that an outflow of resources will be required to settle the obligation, i n respect of which are liable estimate can

 be made.
-Provisions are determined based on management estimate required to settle the obligation at the balance
+Provisions are determined based on management estimate required to settle the obligation at the

-estimates.
+management estimates.

 K. Employment benefits: